TeamSTEP/KeepMeRollin/Assets/ProjectManual/Repositories.md

 Let's say there's a branch named `v-0.1.3a/ai_hearing_sensor`\* In here, `v-0.1.3a` is the version for the build and `ai_hearing_sensor` is the current in-development feature.

-\*Note: the actual name of the branch does not have `/` as Github does not allow this.
-So please make sure that the feature branch is derived from the version branch.
+\*Note: the actual name of the branch does not have `/`, instead, make sure that the feature branch is derived from the version branch.

 Once the implementation of the feature is done and you tested for errors, you should open a Pull Request that merges the feature branch to the parent version branch. using the above example, when you finishing implementing the hearing sensor for the AI, you should open a PR that merges `v-0.1.3a/ai_hearing_sensor` to `v-0.1.3a` and delete the branch `v-0.1.3a/ai_hearing_sensor` when deemed appropriate.